Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 10. Go for a Hike

-There is a plethora of enjoyable hikes in the Netherlands and the Giethoorn Walking Route is one of them.
+There are a plethora of enjoyable hikes in the Netherlands and the Giethoorn Walking Route is one of them.

 The total hike is 9.5 miles long (about 15 km).
 While exploring the route, you can enjoy the beauty of Giethoorn, Weerribben-Wieden National Park, which has an extensive cycling network, and many other places along the way.